Apply online for a free card or contact 0860 100 445.

 a.
 Please be aware that exemptions may be applied for on an annual basis and will be dealt with in accordance with the GDE guidelines and policy as well as the South African school’s Act (as amended).
 In determining full or partial exemption to take the governing body in terms of the regulation of the state newspaper in calculating the gross salary of both parents as a percentage of the fees.

 b.
-Applications for exemptions (accompanied by all the required documentation) must be handed in to the finance office no later than 31 January 2018.
+Applications for exemptions (accompanied by all the required documentation) must be handed in to the finance office no later than 31 January of each year.
 All application forms that are submitted after that date must be accompanied by a letter which you motivate the late submission.

 4. As we shared with parents during the Annual meeting the school and its cash flow is reliant on the prompt payment of school fees.
 When school fees falls in arrears the school runs the risk of not being able to honour its responsibilities as we cannot leave our learners without electricity or have teachers not receiving their salaries.
 This would seriously impair our ability to provide quality education to our learners and community.
 The school will record the non-payment of school fees to a bureau.
 A parent’s school fee debt (to the extent that they have been exempted) is a statutory obligation and thus takes priority over other voluntary debts as listed under voluntary programmes.
 Money received will first be allocated to school fees.